-To provide swimmers of all abilities the opportunity to
+To provide swimmers of all abilities and backgrounds the opportunity to

 achieve their personal best